AdilRashidov/flilia-documentation/CONTRIBUTING.md

 <Type>: <Summary> (<Scope>)
    │        │         |
-   │        |         └─⫸ Scope is requiered if changes is related to Azure DevOps tasks: (AB#526)
+   │        |         └─⫸ Scope is requiered if changes is related to Azure DevOps issues and tasks: (AB#526)
    |        |
    │        └─⫸ Summary in present tense.
 Capitalized.
 No dot at the end.
    │